[Image1][English/Japanese]There are many foreign tourists who come to Japan and take the train from the airp

 One of the most common surprises I hear from international students when they get on the train is that the train arrives on time.
 If you are even one minute late, you may see a "delay" notice on the electronic bulletin board.
 Also, when you board a delayed train, you will hear the conductor announce,

-"We apologize for the delay in the train. "
+"We apologize for the delay in the train."

-When student heard this announcement, she once asked me why I was apologizing when the train was only delayed for one minute.
+When a student heard this announcement, she once asked me why I was apologizing when the train was only delayed for one minute.
 If there is a delay, you will be notified immediately on the Internet.
 It might be a good idea to check before you get on the train.

 Don't make the mistake of riding in the women-only car